hqjimmy9/hqjimmy9.github.io/_pages/about.md

 As the sixth engineer in my family, engineering is not just a profession for me, but a proud tradition.
 Throughout my studies at WPI, my focus was primarily on Robotics and Mechanics, encompassing both hardware and software domains.
 I thrive in addressing complex challenges and view every problem as an opportunity to innovate and grow.

+At Duke University, my focus in Robotics and Control.
+I am extensively involved in advanced control systems, delving into both theoretical and practical applications.
+Additionally, I am leading the formation of our F1 Tenth team, a project that blends competitive racing with innovative research in autonomous vehicles.
+This endeavor is not just about competition; it's a platform for real-world application and advancement in robotics.

 I invite you to explore my "Projects" section for a detailed overview of my hands-on experience and technical projects.
 Should you have any questions or wish to discuss potential opportunities, please do not hesitate to reach out.